FrankHitman/juejin_rpc_py/README.md

 source .venv/bin/activate
 ```

-From chapter 14, it is required to use Python 3.5+
+For chapter 14, it is required to use Python 3.5+

 Install Python 3.12.2 on MacOS 13
 ```